top of page

 Article 31

-6.6 COMPUTER CONTINGENCY PLAN
+6.6 IT CONTINGENCY PLAN

 Article 32

-• Run tests of the plan's functionality.
+• Execute tests of the plan's functionality.

 6.7 IT STRATEGIES